An Archaeologist's View of Orkney and Shetland 2018

 This morning we depart on a tour of southern Orkney, crossing the Churchill Barriers, which were built after the 1939 sinking of HMS Royal Oak.
 We stop first at the Italian Chapel — built on the site of a former prisoner-of-war camp; its marvellous paintings were completed by ex-prisoner Domenico Chiocchetti — before continuing to the Isbister chambered tomb (otherwise known as the Tomb of the Eagles) and the Liddle Burnt Mound – two exceptional sites discovered by the same farmer some 50 years ago.

-We return to Kirkwall, where we have free time to roam the local sights at our leisure, before reuniting for a group dinner at our hotel.
+We return to Kirkwall, where we have lunch and free time to roam the local sights at our leisure, before reuniting for a group dinner at our hotel.